amebalabs/TRex/README.md

 brew tap melonamin/formulae
 brew install trex
 ```
-or if you want to support us buy it from the App Store
+or if you want to support us buy it from the App Store(coming soon)

 Runs on macOS Big Sur (11.0) and up.